andrewcamenga/andrewcamenga.com/content/experience.md

         Dates: June 2018—June 2026
         Description: |
             The Executive Council of the Apalachian Seventh Day Baptist Association coordinates the ministry and organization of the Association between sessions.
 The Association consists of a dozen churches spread from Alabama in the south to Ohio and Pennsylvania in the north.
+            I stepped down in June 2026 to facilitate serving as the President of the Seventh Day Baptist General Conference during the 2026-27 ministry year.
         Organization: The Apalachian Seventh Day Baptist Association
     15:
       ?
 "Secretary"